AppuPalani/tpm-ai-offshore-portfolio/README.md

-# Technical Project Manager Portfolio – AI & Offshore Projects
+# My Skills Portfolio

 Welcome!
-I'm Aparnaa Mariappan, a Technical Project Manager with 16+ years of experience in QA, Agile delivery, and data-driven software development.
-This portfolio highlights my technical and leadership capabilities, especially in managing offshore teams and supporting AI/cloud projects.
+I'm Aparnaa Mariappan, a technical lead with 16+ years of experience in QA, Agile delivery, and data-driven software testing.

+This portfolio highlights my skills and leadership capabilities, especially in managing offshore teams and supporting automation/ETL projects.

 ## 📁 Contents